deniz0zn/JBC090-Interim-Assignment/README.md

 ## Paper Details

+Abstract of our paper:

+This research investigates the use of natural language processing (NLP) to overcome segmentation tasks, and explainable AI methods to search for more insight in the model choices.
+Our framework uses Support Vector Machines (SVM) with FastText embeddings and Logistic Regression with term frequency-inverse document frequency (TF-IDF) to profile Reddit users based on generations and their political leaning.
+Findings indicate that both models are successful after fine-tuning, and incorporating political leaning as a predictor doesn’t affect the model performance or the related metrics.
+However, LIME highlighted each generation and political group's ‘’unique features’’ that affected the model's choices.
+The feature importance rates helped us gain insight into each group's characteristic word choices and therefore any underlying meaning.

 ## tl;dr

 A tl;dr which highlights some points why someone who found your research code should care about this repository.